-In connection with the issuance of the Series 2017 C and D Bonds, Bingham Arbitrage Rebate Services, Inc. (the "Verification Agent"), will deliver a report indicating that the Verification Agent has verified the mathematical accuracy of the computations in the schedules provided by the Underwriters.
-Included in the scope of the report will be a verification of the mathematical accuracy of the adequacy of the cash deposited with the Escrow Agent to pay, when due (i) the interest on the Refunded Bonds coming due on and prior to each applicable Redemption Date for the Refunded Bonds, and (ii) the Redemption Price of the Refunded Bonds coming due on each applicable Redemption Date for the Refunded Bonds.
+In connection with the issuance of the Series 2017 B Bonds, American Municipal Tax-Exempt Compliance Corporation d/b/a AMTEC, of Avon, Connecticut, and Stephen Miller, C.P.A. (an independent Certified Public Accountant), of Treasure Island, Florida (together, the "Verification Agent"), will deliver a report indicating that the Verification Agent has verified the mathematical accuracy of the computations in the schedules provided by the Underwriters.
+Included in the scope of the report will be a verification of the mathematical accuracy of (a) the adequacy of the cash and the maturing principal of and interest on the Defeasance Securities deposited with the Escrow Agent to pay, when due (i) the interest on the Refunded Bonds coming due on January 1 and July 1 of each year on and prior to each applicable maturity date or Redemption Date for the Refunded Bonds, and (ii) the principal or Redemption Price of the Refunded Bonds coming due on each applicable maturity date or Redemption Date for the Refunded Bonds counsel that the Series 2017 B Bonds are not "arbitrage bonds" under the Code and the regulations promulgated thereunder.